co1ncidence/co1ncidence.github.io/mysite/content/posts/bash-basics-for-nubs.md

 This command only shows the biggest, main folders on your system.
 Each of these is further subdivided into even more different folders and files.
 Going over the entire filesystem is an extremely daunting task, so I will just give a short briefing on the general purpose of each folder.

-`/bin/`: This is a symlink, or symbolic link, to the `/usr/bin` folder, `bin` is short for binary.
-Binaries are the files that launch various programs on your computer, for example, Firefox will have it's binary here as `/usr/bin/firefox`
+`/bin/`: This is a symlink, or symbolic link, to the `/usr/bin` folder, I will go over **/usr** as a whole in a bit

 `/dev/`: This stands for "Device", and is where all the devices connected to your system have there appropriate files, this can contain drives or peripherals.
 You will find your hard disks and their partitions labeled as `/dev/sda-z|1-9`

 `/etc/`: Originally stood for "etcetera", now this is where all of the global configuration files of all the programs on your system are stored, such as, for example, those used by your init system or display manager

 `/home/`: This is where all of the home folders and files of all (normal) users on your system are, it is separated into folders with the usernames of said users, and contains specific files only accessible to said users.
 Here is where you will be spending around 90% of your time as a Linux user.
-Home folders usually contain the standard "Documents" or "Pictures" folders and the like, but also contain some important hidden folders, such as:
+Home folders usually contain the standard **Documents** or **Pictures** folders and the like, but also contain some important hidden folders, such as:
   - **.cache/**: this is where all of your users program's store their cache files
   - **.config/**: this is where all of your user-specific configuration files are stored
   - **.local/**: this is the same (in terms of function) as the **/usr/** folder but for your current user only It is important to get to know your home folder well and to keep it nice and tidy, it is basically your main "workspace" on a Linux system

-`/lib/ and /lib64`:
+`/lib/ and /lib64`: These are both symlinks to **/usr/lib**, which we will discuss later

----
+`/lost+found`: This is an interesting folder, it is where the recovered bit's and pieces of other corrupted files can be found.
+In general, however, you will never need to go near here

+`/mnt`: This is where USB drives and other mounted devices, and their contents, can be found.
+It will usually be empty if you don't have any external storage devices mounted

+`/opt`: This is where third party software and configurations are installed.
+You will usually find things like proprietary drivers and program files over here

+`/proc`: This is another special folder, since if it a virtual directory it doesn't actually contain any physical files, but instead just bits and pieces of varying system information and statistics.
+Things like your uptime and drive ID information are stored here and are constantly changing

+`/root`: This is the equivalent of **/home** but for the root user.
+Once again this is something that you will rarely mess with as most of the time on your machine is spend as a normal user, not root

+`/run`: This is not in use in most systems right now, developers have implemented it to prepare for incoming changes in the future, it is suspected that it will contain some program specific files and runtimes

+`/sbin`: This is another symlink to **/usr/bin**, which, yes I promise, we are getting to

+`/usr`: This, in essence, can be called the "home directory of your whole system", or, more specifically, the equivalent of **/home/.local/** but for all users on the computer.
+It contains a few folders, each which serve their own purpose:
+  - **bin/**, this is where all the global binaries on your system are stored.
+For example, when you install Firefox, it creates a file in this folder called "Firefox", which is executed every time you run the browser.
+The same applies to just about every other program or command on your system
+  - **include/**,

 ## Third, Getting to Know Bash
 Here I will be explaining some simple bash concepts that will help speed you along your terminal journey, knowing these is necessary if you want to truly be efficient on the command line: